w3c/wai-inclusion/index.md

 *Accessibility, usability, and inclusion* are closely related aspects in creating a web that works for everyone.
 Their goals, approaches, and guidelines overlap significantly.
 It is most effective to address them together when designing and developing websites and applications.

 There are a few situations when it's important to focus specifically on one aspect.
-For example when developing standards and policies.
+For example, when developing standards and policies.
 Researching the accessibility needs of people with disabilities helps with developing those.

 This article briefly: